cchen23/cchen23.github.io/_pages/about.md

 Before coming to Berkeley, I received a [Fulbright Student Grant](https://us.fulbrightonline.org/) to work on causal inference and neuroscience at [LMU Munich](https://www.uni-muenchen.de/index.html) and [MPI Tuebingen](https://tuebingen.mpg.de/startseite/), advised by [Moritz Grosse-Wentrup](https://ni.cs.univie.ac.at/team/person/107192/).
 I graduated with a BSE in Computer Science from [Princeton](https://www.princeton.edu/) with minors in Neuroscience, Statistics and Machine Learning, and Applied Math.
 There, I was fortunate to work with [Ken Norman](https://compmem.princeton.edu), [Elad Hazan](https://www.cs.princeton.edu/~ehazan/), and [Zahra Aminzare](http://homepage.divms.uiowa.edu/~zaminzare/).

-Outside of research, I like to run, swim, and learn languages.
+Outside of research I like to run, swim, and learn languages.

 ## Publications
 [Attention Weights Accurately Predict Language Representations in the Brain](http://nlp.cs.berkeley.edu/pubs/Lamarre-Chen-Deniz_2022_TransformerAttentionfMRI_paper.pdf)<br/>